Compute Infrastructure for ML Workloads

 5. The math library layer

 §4 gave you the ability to launch a kernel, not a kernel worth launching.
-A useful matmul, FFT, or convolution is dozens of pages of architecture-specific code — tile sizes, Tensor Cores, shared-memory swizzling, HBM latency hiding.
+A useful matmul, FFT, or convolution is dozens of pages of architecture-specific code — tile sizes, Tensor Cores, shared-memory swizzling (reordering memory layout to avoid bank conflicts: when multiple threads in a warp try to access the same shared memory bank simultaneously, causing serialization), HBM latency hiding.
 Almost nobody writes these by hand.
 The math libraries are the vendor-tuned versions, refreshed per generation, and they are the practical performance ceiling — every framework links against them rather than rolling its own.

 NVIDIA’s library surface, by primitive: